hakehardware/spaceport-hubble/README.md

         ipv4_address: 172.25.0.103
 ```

-In Hubble this container will have the label "Terminator Controller instead of the container_name of "autonomys_controller".
+In Hubble this container will have the label "Terminator Controller" instead of the container_name of "autonomys_controller".
 This is more human readable and is recommended.
 Note that you must use the label "com.spaceport.name"

 ### Advanced
 If you wish to build the image yourself locally, a dockerfile is included for this purpose.
 With docker installed run: